Are you looking for information about offers, devices or your account?

 Complying with policies and controls

-We comply with relevant laws, evolving regulations and policies across our operations.
-Our key focus remains on high-risk compliance areas such as trade controls, economic sanctions, anti-bribery and corruption, anti-money laundering and counter-terrorist financing.
+We comply with relevant laws, evolving regulations and internal policies across our operations, with a focus on high risk areas including trade controls, economic sanctions, anti bribery and corruption, and anti money laundering and counter terrorist financing.

 Download our anti-bribery and corruption policy